weavedigitalstudio/fcrm-plausible-analytics/README.md

-# FireHawkCRM Tribute - Plausible Analytics Integration
+# FireHawk CRM Tributes - Plausible Analytics Integration
 Integration for FireHawkCRM tributes plugin which adds Plausible Analytics tracking code to the individual funerals/tribute pages.

 This will take the tracking code to your individual tributes/funerals so you can see visitor and pageviews for each.